abidiaz/Rails_project_travel_site/junket_journeys/README.md

 1. Clone down the latest repo from Rails_project_travel_site.
 2. CD into Rails_project_travel_site/junket_journeys directory
-3. Run rake db:migrate to establish the database, and rake db:seed to populate the data.
+3. Run "rake db:migrate" to establish the database, and "rake db:seed" to populate the data.
 4. Start the server using "rails s" and open your browser to localhost:3000.